Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 </div>

-The way I think about factories is rooted heavily in cost.
-Factories cost an astronomical amount of time and money.
-Purchasing and coordinating that many people, machines and material effectively is akin to writing a symphony, being a quarterback in the NFL or playing chess against a grand master.
-It requires immense logistical finesse and of course a tons of capital and money to keep going.
-This probably comes as surprise to nobody, but let us break down what really goes into the cost of a factory.
+Factories cost an astronomical amount of time and money for all parties involved.
+Of course they make money too, but purchasing and coordinating that many people, machines and material effectively is akin to writing a symphony or being a quarterback in the NFL.
+It requires immense logistical finesse and capital to execute effectively.
+This isn't a surprise to anybody, but let's break down the cost of a factory.

-In my mind there are two major categories to think about when it comes to factory cost: capital cost and opportunity cost.
-Capital cost is fairly obvious.
-These are the things needed to run the factory: real estate, electricity, engineers, line workers, technicians, supervisors, janitors, CNC machines, mills, injection machines, molds, drills, hydraulic presses, lathes, plastic, carbon fiber, aluminum, nuts, bolts, oil, etc. The list is probably endless.
-Basically any direct expense is a capital cost.
+Generally, the two major cost categories to think about are capital cost and opportunity cost.
+Capital cost are the physical things needed to run the factory: real estate, electricity, engineers, line workers, technicians, supervisors, janitors, CNC machines, mills, injection machines, molds, drills, hydraulic presses, lathes, plastic, carbon fiber, aluminum, nuts, bolts, oil, etc. The list is endless, essentially covering any direct expense.

 <div class="media-container">